 Congressional regions with more than 40 entries operate under a ratio system for advancement.
-See Lines 149-155 of the UIL Congress Contest Rules.
+See UIL Congress Contest Rules.

 OBLIGATION OF EACH ESC REGION

 In order to participate in the UIL Congress State Meet, each Congressional Region and each school qualifying a contestant to the state meet shall be required to provide the following: